texastribune/data-visuals-guides/code-linting.md

 ##Sublime Text 3

-This tutorial involves alot of restarting Sublime, so ex out of all open Sublime windows and completely quit Sublime so it doesn't keep trying to open up your last opened window when you try to restart.
+This tutorial involves alot of quitting and restarting Sublime, so ex out of all open Sublime windows and completely quit Sublime so it doesn't keep trying to open up your last opened window when you try to restart.
 It's also a good idea to start with a fresh terminal window free of running processes and virtual environments, so quit and restart terminal while you're at it.

 Start by [installing the SublimeLinter package](http://sublimelinter.readthedocs.org/en/latest/installation.html#installing-via-pc):

 * **Step 1:** Quit Sublime (all the way, `cmd`+`q`) and open a brand new Sublime window.
-* **Step 2:** Hit 'cmd'+'shft'+'p' - this opens Sublime's Command Palatte which is basically a list of all of the supported add-ons for Sublime.
+* **Step 2:** Hit `cmd`+`shft`+`p` - this opens Sublime's Command Palatte which is basically a list of all of the supported add-ons for Sublime.
-* **Step 3:** Type `install` and you should see `Package Control: Install Package` (this takes a minute- there are LOTS of packages) hit enter...
+* **Step 3:** Type `install` and you should see `Package Control: Install Package` hit enter...
-* **Step 4:** A list of available packages should show up, type `linter` and find `SublimeLinter`.
+* **Step 4:** A list of available packages should show up (this takes a minute- there are LOTS of packages).
+Type `linter` and find `SublimeLinter`.
 Hit enter again.
 * **Step 5:** It'll take a minute or two to install.
 Once it's finished, you'll see an install message in your text editor.
 Make sure it's not an error message and restart Sublime.

 ###`SublimeLinter-jshint`

+Jshint, as you probably guessed, is a JavaScript linter.
+It'll call you out for things like single quotes vs. double quotes and pesky syntax errors.

 Look for SiblimeLinter-jshint with `cmd`+`shft`+`p` and typing `jshint`

 Hit enter to install.
 Wait for the install message, and restart Sublime.

-This linter depends on some other packages being installed on your computer.
-Let's grab those- open your terminal and run `npm install jshint`.
+This linter depends on some other packages being installed on your computer from your terminal.
+Get those by opening your terminal and running `npm install jshint`.

 Quit Sublime, and open a JavsScript file from one of your projects from the command line (run `subl <project path>`).
 If you don't see any yellow circles on the side or angry red boxes, open the command palatte and type `lint this view`.
-Run that and you should see at least a few lines of angry code.
+Hit enter and you should see at least a few lines of angry code.

 ### `SublimeLinter-flake8`

 Flake8 is a python linter.
+It'll call out things like trailing white space and calling a variable or function that's never used in the file.

 Start by going into your terminal and running `pip freeze` (make sure you're not in a virtual environment)

 Followed by `pip install flake8`

 Quit Sublime, and open a .py file.
-Like the jshint, you should see some yellow dots and boxes around things.
+Like jshint, you should see some yellow dots and boxes around things meaning that it worked.

-One thing that's slightly more important about Python than other languages is line length.
+One thing that's slightly more important about Python than other languages is line length - no line should exceed 79 characters.
 This is to help your code be more readable and to prevent you from getting too crazy stringing things together.
-It's almost always better to break your code up into smaller, more managable chunks (this is also true for just about everything)
+It's almost always better to break your code up into smaller, more managable chunks (this is true for just about everything)

 To help keep you honest, let's put some rulers in your `.py` files.

-While you're still looking at your `.py` file, go up to the top bar and...
+While you're still looking at your `.py` file in Sublime, go up to the top bar and...

 `Sublime Text` > `Preferences` > `Settings - More` > `Syntax Specific - User`